Alpha Picks by Seeking Alpha: Is It Worth It?

 - Use Alpha Picks as an idea-generation tool.
 Read the analysis of each pick, and choose the stocks that suit your strategy.

-Given the distribution of returns in Alpha Picks so far, buying every stock that the service recommends provides the best chance of capturing the few stocks that drive most of the outperformance.
+Given the distribution of returns in Alpha Picks so far, in my opinion, buying every stock that the service recommends provides the best chance of capturing the few stocks that drive most of the outperformance.

 How much does Alpha Picks cost?

-Alpha Picks costs $499/year and includes 24 stock picks each year (two per month), stock analysis reports, portfolio commentary, and performance updates.
+Alpha Picks costs $499/year* and includes 24 stock picks each year (two per month), research reports for every new recommendation, weekly portfolio commentary, and regular performance updates.

-New members can get their first year of Alpha Picks for $409 with our link during Seeking Alpha's annual Black Friday sale.
+*New members can get their first year of Alpha Picks for $449 with our link.

 Keep in mind that Seeking Alpha does not currently offer a free trial or a refund policy for Alpha Picks.